 Mahles, at Koster, says, “One advantage of crystalline coatings is that they are self-sealing and breathable.
 However, active water leaks must be stopped prior to application.”

-A few companies, including Koster and Kryton International make “super fast set” powders that can stop flowing water within seconds.
+A few companies, including Koster and Kryton International, make “super fast set” powders that can stop flowing water within seconds.
 Koster’s KD Blitz is simply pushed firmly against the active leakage—without mixing beforehand—and reacts immediately to stop the flowing water.
 Kryton’s Krystol Plug is another fast set grout that can be used to stop even the most extreme leaks.

 Kryton’s Krystol Leak Repair system works for everything from emergency repairs of active leaks on up to a full waterproofing restoration.
 The system uses cement-based grouts for strong, durable repairs and contains a unique formula of crystalline waterproofing additives.

 Jeff Bowman, technical manager at Kryton, says the system can be installed in very damp conditions and even against very high water flows.
-“With a little experience an applicator can stop gushing leaks that seem impossible to manage.
+“With a little experience, an applicator can stop gushing leaks that seem impossible to manage.
 The system results in a strong, durable repair that is effective against high water pressure and can form the basis for further waterproofing work.”

 NYU Medical Center

-It was used on a full scale foundation waterproofing repair at New York University’s Langone Medical Center (NYULMC) after Superstorm Sandy revealed significant vulnerability to water ingress.
-The repairs were undertaken by long time Kryton partner and distributor Dry Concrete LLC, in partnership with NYULMC, consulting engineers and construction management.
+It was used on a full-scale foundation waterproofing repair at New York University’s Langone Medical Center (NYULMC) after Superstorm Sandy revealed significant vulnerability to water ingress.
+The repairs were undertaken by longtime Kryton partner and distributor Dry Concrete LLC, in partnership with NYULMC, consulting engineers and construction management.
 This is the third such project undertaken by NYU Langone.
 Greg Maugeri of Dry Concrete has been working with them and other groups to waterproof and protect their concrete infrastructure in the wake of Superstorm Sandy.

 The job began by chiselling out the leaking cracks and honeycombed concrete.
-Bowman says, “It may be tempting to apply the system directly over the leak, but chiseling down to sound concrete is the only way to properly make a true repair.”
+Bowman says, “It may be tempting to apply the system directly over the leak, but chiselling down to sound concrete is the only way to properly make a true repair.”

 In this case, active leaks were stopped with Krystol Plug, the “fast set” emergency repair product.
 Then, those cracks and additional non-leaking cracks were repaired with Krystol Repair Grout—a fiber reinforced product that contains a three-stage shrinkage compensating mechanism to prevent cracking—to guard against future leakage.
-Once the cracks were addressed, the full slab and wall area was coated with Krystol T1 and T2, a waterproofing slurry coat containing the crystalline waterproofing.
-With the waterproofing repairs complete, the foundation was finished by pouring a self-leveling topping to provide a smooth and level floor surface.
+Once the cracks were addressed, the full slab and wall area were coated with Krystol T1 and T2, a waterproofing slurry coat containing the crystalline waterproofing.
+With the waterproofing repairs complete, the foundation was finished by pouring a self-levelling topping to provide a smooth and level floor surface.